TheCodingJsoftware/Hutterite-Bookshelf-Text-Scripts/README.md

 ## Installation
 As mentioned above, this software has no offcial build, so below are the instructions to run the code from source.

-1. Setup your virtual envirotment.
+1. Setup your virtual enviroment.

 *You may need to install `virtualenv` with:*